GSA/i14y/README.md

 ## Development

 - `bundle install`.
-- Copy `config/secrets_example.yml` to `config/secrets.yml` and fill in your own secrets.
-To generate a random long secret, use `rake secret`.
 - Run `bundle exec rake i14y:setup` to create the neccessary indexes, index templates, and dynamic field templates.

 If you ever want to start from scratch with your indexes/templates, you can clear everything out: